stratosphereips/StratosphereTestingFramework/README.md

 - When deleting a dataset, not all the group of models are deleted
 - Put a limit to markov_models: amount of flows, or amount of time or maybe a specific string of letters that should be looked up.
 - When deleting a label, delete its note too.
-- Only compare when the upper most protocol matches.
-TCP with TCP, UDP with UDP, ICMP with ICMP.
-- Add notes to detections
+- Add notes to distances
 - Live analysis
 - Fix argus timeout
 - Concurrency in db?